Tarik Filipović

 Tarik Filipović (born 11 March 1972) is a television presenter and actor.
 He has appeared in over 800 theatre plays since his debut in 1985, as well as numerous films and TV dramas produced throughout the areas of former Yugoslavia.
-Filipović presents quiz shows Tko želi biti milijunaš?, the Croatian version of Who Wants to Be a Millionaire?, on Croatian Radiotelevision, and used to present Potjera, the Croatian version of The Chase, on HRT1.
+Filipović presents the quiz show Tko želi biti milijunaš?, the Croatian version of Who Wants to Be a Millionaire?, on Croatian Radiotelevision, and used to present Potjera, the Croatian version of The Chase, on HRT1.
 In 2001, Filipović starred in Behind Enemy Lines as a Serbian soldier.

 Personal life

 Born to a Bosniak family in Zenica, Filipović went to Zagreb at a young age.
 He is married to Lejla Šehović, with whom he has one son, Arman.
 Filipović is the stepfather to her son, Dino Majoli, from her previous marriage to Dado Majoli.
 He is also a supporter of football clubs NK Čelik Zenica and GNK Dinamo Zagreb.